Tenby

 ExemptionUnits built after 1975, owner-occupied buildings with 4 or fewer units

-• You must register with the DC Rental Accommodations Division (RAD) before renting
+• Register with the DC Rental Accommodations Division (RAD) before renting any unit

-• You must file rent increase petitions with the Office of the Tenant Advocate (OTA)
+• File rent increase petitions with the Office of the Tenant Advocate (OTA)

 Security deposits in DC